oneoffcoder/books/sphinx/python-dothis/source/dictionary-counting.rst

 Like ``defaultdict``, ``Counter`` initializes missing counts to zero.
 That lets you avoid checking whether a key already exists.

+``Counter`` captures a common problem domain directly and gives you additional operations such as most-common queries for free.
+Using the dedicated type reduces bookkeeping and makes the intent obvious to readers.

 Don't do this
 ^^^^^^^^^^^^^